Salesforce CRM Deployment Services: Tips for Successfully Migrating Legacy Data into Salesforce CRM

 Salesforce is the leader in the CRM world, thus data migration is one of the most encountered topics for Salesforce deployment.
 The question at hand is how to successfully perform a migration of legacy data into Salesforce while preserving all history.

-Like any typical migrating process, there might be difficulties and potential problems which make enterprise hesitate or avoid the migration process completely leading to companies not reaching their maximum potential and growth target.
-With careful planning and thorough preparation, migration process can be done properly, thus ensuring success.
+Like any typical migrating process, there might be difficulties and potential problems which make enterprise hesitate or avoid the migration process completely, leading to companies not reaching their maximum potential and growth target.
+With careful planning and thorough preparation, the migration process can be done properly, ensuring success.

 In this article, we provide a handful of useful tips which business organizations can apply for successful data migration, as follow:

 1. Data Migration should be considered as a separate project